Deerwood Country Club: Facilities

 The Deerwood Country Club has an 18-hole golf course & driving range, fitness center, Olympic-size swimming pool, tennis facility with 12 Har-Tru courts (8 lighted), and clubhouse.

 The original golf clubhouse, designed by KBJ Architects and constructed in the 1960s, was demolished after a new, 25000 sqft clubhouse opened in December 2004.
 The new building is elevated to allow views of the natural beauty of the golf course and surrounding lakes.
 The facility has multiple private rooms for member functions, a formal dining room and shaded outdoor patio areas.

 The Deerwood Golf Course and its irrigation and drainage systems had significant renovation over eight months in 2004 that was long overdue.
 The painfully flat course was given contours to move rainwater to underground drainage and features that were omitted in 1961 due to financial constraints were added.
 Bunkers were reconstructed and several of the severe doglegs (bends) were straightened somewhat.
 A new cart facility and putting green were also included.

+Starting in 2026, the golf course is expected to undergo extensive renovations designed by Ponte Vedra Beach-based course designer Erik Larsen, with completion slated for fall 2027.